fireinrain/github-trending/TrendsHist.md

 * 【2024-02-01】[holoiso-staging / releases](https://github.com/holoiso-staging/releases) - To whom shall install
 ## Rust

+* 【2025-12-16】[reacherhq / check-if-email-exists](https://github.com/reacherhq/check-if-email-exists) - Check if an email address exists without sending any email, written in Rust.
+Comes with a ⚙️ HTTP backend.
+* 【2025-12-16】[probe-rs / probe-rs](https://github.com/probe-rs/probe-rs) - A debugging toolset and library for debugging embedded ARM and RISC-V targets on a separate host
 * 【2025-12-15】[reacherhq / check\-if\-email\-exists](https://github.com/reacherhq/check-if-email-exists) - Check if an email address exists without sending any email, written in Rust  Comes with a ⚙️ HTTP backend
 * 【2025-12-15】[dhanji / g3](https://github.com/dhanji/g3) - experiments in goose
 * 【2025-12-14】[Spu7Nix / obamify](https://github.com/Spu7Nix/obamify) - revolutionary new technology that turns any image into obama